Updated: May 29, 2025

 What are the financing options available for buying a property in Portugal?

-Should you be seeking financing options to purchase property, there are more than fifteen banks that offer favorable mortgages and lending options for foreigners.
+Should you be seeking financing options to purchase property, there are more than fifteen banks that offer mortgages and lending options for foreigners.

 What are the implications of buying property in Portugal for residency or citizenship?